Implementing Literacy Centers in 1st Grade can be quite daunting. It takes years of practice to come up with systems that work.

 - Use a center rotation wheel.
 This keeps you from having to move cards, and provides a wonderful visual for your students.

 - Put your silent/partner reading center close to your small group table.
 This way, you can monitor your firsties, especially at the beginning of the year.

 - Plan your centers for the week!
 Be sure to write down which group is doing what for each center.
 I’d love to share my Literacy Centers Planning Template with you!
-See below for more information!
+See the link below to sign up!

 Now here are some tips from our Fearless First Grade experts!

 “Routines!
 They have to know what you expect during working time, during clean up, during transitions.
 They only run smoothly if you’ve set them up for success.” -Jenelle G.

 “Picture directions with step numbers at every center, no matter how obvious it seems! 😊” -Jillian A.